-- Prepare the seafood, scallions, and optional peppers, draining the excess water.
+- Prepare the seafood, scallions and optional pepper, draining excess water.
 (Wet ingredients will make pajeon soggy.)
+Cut the scallions in half crosswise.
+Cut the white part of the scallions lengthwise if thick.
 Mix the seafood with the sesame oil.

-- In a large bowl, mix the pancake mix with 3/4 cup icy cold water and the egg.
-Add a little more water until the batter is slightly thick but still runny.
-(For crispy pajeon, the batter should be relatively thin.)
-Mix in 2/3 of the seafood.
+- In a large bowl, mix the pancake mix with 3/4 cup icy cold water.
+You may need a couple more tablespoons but add one tablespoon at a time.
+The batter should be thinner than a Western breakfast pancake batter and thicker than a crepe batter.
+(For a crispy pajeon, the batter should be relatively thin.)
+Mix in 1/2 of the seafood.

-- Heat 2 to 3 tablespoons of vegetable oil in a non-stick pan over medium heat, ladle 1/2 of the mixture into the pan and spread it evenly into a thin round shape.
+- Heat 3 to 4 tablespoons of vegetable oil in a non-stick pan over medium high heat, ladle 1/2 of the mixture into the pan and spread it evenly into a thin round shape.

-- Arrange the scallions in a single layer on top of the batter, and add 1/2 of the remaining seafood and a few slices of the optional peppers.
+- Arrange the scallions in a single layer on top of the batter, pressing them down into the batter.
+Add 1/2 of the remaining seafood and a few slices of the optional pepper.

 - Spoon one half of the optional lightly beaten egg on top.
-Cook until the bottom is golden brown (3 – 4 minutes), and turn it over, adding more oil (2 to 3 tablespoons).
-Turn up the heat briefly to medium high to crisp up the pancakes.
+Cook until the bottom is golden brown (3 – 4 minutes).
+Reduce the heat to medium if the pancake is browning too fast.

-- You can mix everything with the batter and follow the direction above for pan-frying.
+- Cut the scallions shorter, 2 to 3-inch lengths.
+You can mix everything with the batter, except the egg.
+Drizzle the egg over on top, and follow the direction above for pan-frying.